 Presence of hypoxia or an increased alveolar-arterial (A-a) O2 gradient (inspired Po2− [arterial Po2+ 5/4 arterial Pco2]) requires search for a cause.
-Other causes are often apparent on history and examination.
-However, because pulmonary embolism often manifests without hypoxia (see page Pulmonary Embolism (PE)), embolism must be strongly considered in a hyperventilating patient before ascribing the cause to anxiety.
+Causes are often apparent based on history and examination findings.
+However, because pulmonary embolism often manifests without hypoxia, embolism must be strongly considered in a hyperventilating patient before ascribing the cause to anxiety alone.

-Treatment is directed at the underlying cause.
+Treatment is directed at the underlying disorder.
 Respiratory alkalosis is not life threatening, so no interventions to lower pH are necessary.
-Increasing inspired CO2 through rebreathing (such as from a paper bag) is common practice but may be dangerous in at least some patients with CNS disorders in whom CSF pH may already be below normal.
+Increasing inspired carbon dioxide through rebreathing (such as from a paper bag) is common practice but may be dangerous in at least some patients with CNS disorders in whom the pH of cerebrospinal fluid may already be below normal.

 Respiratory alkalosis involves an increase in respiratory rate and/or volume (hyperventilation).